Continuous Combinatorics of Abelian Group Actions: Proof of the positive direction

 Intuitively, what the construction accomplished is to gather copies of $R_d$ blocks on the top and pass them to the left of the bottom boundary.
 This construction is readily adapted to gather copies of $R_d$ on the bottom as well, and gather copies of $R_b$ on the left and right.

 We are now ready to describe the tiling of $\CM$.
-Recall that the top and bottom boundary of $\CM$ are tiled with alternating copies of $R_\times$ and $R_c$ or $R_d$ tiles, with the sparcity condition for $R_d$ tiles, and the left and right boundary of $\CM$ are tiled with alternating copies of $R_\times$ and $R_a$ or $R_b$ tiles, with the sparcity condition for $R_b$ tiles.
+Recall that the top and bottom boundary of $\CM$ are tiled with alternating copies of $R_\times$ and $R_c$ or $R_d$ tiles, with the sparsity condition for $R_d$ tiles, and the left and right boundary of $\CM$ are tiled with alternating copies of $R_\times$ and $R_a$ or $R_b$ tiles, with the sparsity condition for $R_b$ tiles.
 The reader should consult Figure~\ref{fig:positive} in the following description of the tiling.

 We first introduce two full columns and two full rows in the $\CM$ region.
-These are placed so that they define four cornor subregions whose dimensions are exactly $(q+1)p+n$.
-Note that the sparcity conditions guarantee that the specified boundaries of the four corner regions consists of only $R_a$ and $R_c$ blocks and no $R_b$ or $R_d$ blocks.
+These are placed so that they define four corner subregions whose dimensions are exactly $(q+3)p+n$.
+Note that the sparsity conditions guarantee that the specified boundaries of the four corner regions consists of only $R_a$ and $R_c$ blocks and no $R_b$ or $R_d$ blocks.
 In Figure~\ref{fig:positive} we put these labels next to the relevant part of the boundary to indicate this fact.
 The full columns and rows introduced also create four regions along the boundaries of $\CM$, and we denote them by $\mathcal{R}_{\text{top}}$, $\mathcal{R}_{\text{bottom}}$, $\mathcal{R}_{\text{left}}$, and $\mathcal{R}_{\text{right}}$, respectively.
 We now apply algorithm (I) to each of the corner regions and the relevant version of algorithm (III) to each of the regions $\mathcal{R}_{\text{top}}$, $\mathcal{R}_{\text{bottom}}$, $\mathcal{R}_{\text{left}}$, and $\mathcal{R}_{\text{right}}$.
-This gives rise to a inner rectangular grid graph whose boundaries are tiled with $R_a, R_b, R_c, R_d$ tiles in a fashion specified in Figure~\ref{fig:positive}.
-Note that the number of $R_b$ blocks and the number of $R_d$ blocks on these boundaries are completely determined by the dimensions of $\CM$, and therefore the numbers of $R_b$ blocks on the left and right parts of the boundaries of the inner grid graph are the same, and the numbers of $R_d$ blocks on the top and bottom parts of the bounaries of the inner grid graph are also the same.
-At this point we can introduce a column and a row of the inner grid graph and complete tiling the graph with algorithm (I).
+This gives rise to an inner rectangular grid graph whose boundaries are tiled with $R_a, R_b, R_c, R_d$ tiles in a fashion specified in Figure~\ref{fig:positive}.
+Note that the number of $R_b$ blocks and the number of $R_d$ blocks on these boundaries are completely determined by the dimensions of $\CM$, and therefore the numbers of $R_b$ blocks on the left and right parts of the boundaries of the inner grid graph are the same, and the numbers of $R_d$ blocks on the top and bottom parts of the boundaries of the inner grid graph are also the same.
+At this point we can introduce a column and a row of the inner grid graph and a complete tiling of the graph with algorithm (I).